Anne Sophie Champod, Associate Professor

 Office location: Horton Hall 301

-Classes taught (Winter 2018): Health Psychology, Adult and Child Assessment: Advanced Skills
+Classes recently taught: Health Psychology, Physiological Psychology, Adult and Child Assessment: Advanced Skills, Neurodegenerative Diseases

 B.Sc., Psychology, Université de Montréal